rakutentech/BayesianExperiments.jl/docs/src/tutorials/type_s_error.md

-# Type S Error Analysis: Comparing Fixed Horizon and Sequential Experiment
+# Type S Error in Fixed Horizon and Sequential Testing Experiment

-A Type S error is an error of *sign* when our clamed sign of parameter is to the opposite of the truth.
+A Type S error is an error of *sign* when our claimed sign of parameter is to the opposite of the truth.
 See detailed discussion in this [blog article](https://statmodeling.stat.columbia.edu/2004/12/29/type_1_type_2_t/) and [paper](http://www.stat.columbia.edu/~gelman/research/published/francis8.pdf).

 This example is taken from the post [Is Bayesian A/B Testing Immune to Peeking?
-Not Exactly](http://varianceexplained.org/r/bayesian-ab-testing/), which discusses about the impact of experiment design, fixed horizon or sequantial design, on the Type S error rate.
+Not Exactly](http://varianceexplained.org/r/bayesian-ab-testing/), which discusses about the impact of experiment design, fixed horizon or sequential design, on the Type S error rate.

 ```julia